 walk waddle home and send a message to my husband letting him know that I thought it had started, but it would be a little while and not to rush home.
 While I was at home he had arranged for his parents to come and collect Iselilja, and they pretty much arrived at the same time early that evening.
 I was so happy that it was finally happening!
 But it wasn’t.
 After Iselilja and the dog left, the house was so quiet and calm that, to my dismay, the contractions stopped completely.
 We watched some TV and I kept feeling for any sort of twinge or indication that it would happen, but nothing apart from the occasional surge.
 We went for a couple of walks and eventually we went to bed, hoping it would happen in the night.
 But it didn’t.

 I woke up at about 4am the next morning, a Friday.
 No baby!
 I was so disheartened, but at the same time adamant that this baby had to come out.
 At least I had managed to get some sleep.
 So I got my yoga mat and my yoga ball out and bounced vigorously for a couple of hours before doing some light yoga to get things going.
-Eventually I told my husband to work.
-There would be no point in wasting a day of paternity leave on watching me bounce around on a yoga ball.
+Eventually I told my husband to go to work.
+There would be no point in wasting a day of precious paternity leave on watching me bounce around on a yoga ball.
 But he wasn’t so sure… He stayed at home and encouraged me to go for walks, so we did that.
 And sure enough the contractions started coming.
 6 minutes apart.
 It was happening!
 But I wasn’t in too much pain, I could easily deal with it.
 Which I couldn’t the first time!
 In fact I wanted them to be more intense.
 I was sure it was going to be another 24 hours, at least, before we got to meet the new addition.

 At around 10/11 am we called the maternity unit expecting to be told to keep an eye and to come in when things were more established, but since it was baby number 2 they thought we could come in straight away.
 I couldn’t believe how quickly things were progressing, as a contrast to the first time.
 So we got our stuff ready and arrived at the hospital at 12pm.
 They checked me over and I was at 2 cm… Which I had prepared myself for because the pain wasn’t too bad.
 The midwife gave me a sweep and told us to go for some lunch and come back in a couple of hours.
 Oh boy did that sweep do its thing…!
 It went from ‘this isn’t so bad at all!’ to on-all-fours-on-the-floor in a matter of minutes.

-They knew it was gonna be a quick one, because they had already set up the birthing pool for me while we were out walking.
+The midwives knew it was gonna be a quick one, because they had already set up the birthing pool for me while we were out walking.
 I don’t know about you, but when I am in labour I cannot be restricted by any clothes, so I stripped off completely and got into the hot water.
 Oh sweet relief!
 The warm water did wonders and made me relax totally, my body knew what it was doing and I trusted it.
 This was at about 4 pm.
-There were two midwives with me, a senior midwife and a midwife student (poor thing, I must have been one of her very first mothers, she was very inexperienced – but very lovely!).
+There were two midwives with me, a senior midwife and a student midwife (poor thing, I must have been one of her very first mothers, she was very inexperienced – but very lovely!).
 They were amazing and didn’t intervene at all, they let me do my thing and I powered through the contractions with a little bit of gas and air (and lucazade) until I felt the familiar pressure in my bum.
 She was about to come!
 But not before I utterly and totally shat myself.
 I am sure that happened last time too, but then I was so tired and drugged out I didn’t have a single care in the world.
 This time it was a bit more mortifying… Since I was in a pool and all… But shortly after, the baby’s head was crowning and with a final push she slipped out and I brought her up from the water and held her close.
 She didn’t cry, but I knew she was alright.
 At 5.10 pm she was born, she came so quickly and I delivered her myself.
 It was one of the most empowering and incredible moments of my life!

 Happy Birthday Thora Olava, our little thunder bolt.